arup-group/vue-msal-wrapper/readme.md

 Create an authConfig.js in the same folder based on authConfig.example.js - note there must always be a login tokenType with scopes defined.

-To trigger auto-login and prevent components/routing elements from being called lnstall the `<msal-wrapper></msal-wrapper>` tag in the App.vue file.
+To trigger auto-login and prevent components/routing elements from being called install the `<msal-wrapper></msal-wrapper>` tag in the App.vue file.

 Manual login/logout functionality is coming soon.